-During these challenging times (COVID-19) data has become increasingly important, many companies now take the even deeper initiatives to improve their web design in order to help their brand stand out from competitors online.
+During these challenging times (COVID-19) data has become increasingly important, and many companies now take even deeper initiatives to improve their web design in order to help their brand stand out from competitors online.

 Money is important now, but data is the new currency, we rely on that to understand what our customers are looking for, what they want and how we can address their concerns.

 Your website’s design is extremely relevant and important to your brand interaction & communication, winning new customers or probably staying afloat until the next big opportunities arrive.